- A hiatus hernia is when a part of the stomach pushes up through a hole in the diaphragm, and moves into the lower part of the chest.

 - Over-the-counter antacid medicines and other prescription medicines may help relieve your symptoms.
 On rare occasions surgery is needed.

 - Lifestyle changes can also reduce and relieve your symptoms.
 These may include changes to your diet, eating smaller meals, maintaining a healthy weight and quitting smoking.

 What is a hiatus hernia?

-In a hiatus hernia, a part of the stomach pushes up through a hole in the diaphragm, which is the muscle that separates the chest from the abdomen.
-So part of the stomach ends up in the lower part of the chest.
+In a hiatus hernia, a part of the stomach pushes up through a hole in the diaphragm, the muscle that separates the chest from the abdomen.
+As a result, part of the stomach moves into the lower part of the chest.